TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 **Note**

-The [URL Rewriting]({{< ref "transform-traffic/url-rewriting#how-url-rewriting-works" >}}) middleware's rule check implements regular expression matching only: it does not apply URL matching logic and is not affected by the configurations described in this section
+The [URL Rewriting]({{< ref "transform-traffic/url-rewriting#how-url-rewriting-works" >}}) middleware's rule check implements regular expression matching only: it does not apply URL path matching logic and is not affected by the configurations described in this section
 {{< /note >}}

-## When might you want to control URL matching?
+## When might you want to control URL path matching?

-Understanding the Gateway's URL matching behavior is essential in scenarios such as:
+Understanding the Gateway's URL path matching behavior is essential in scenarios such as:

 - **API Versioning**: You may want to allow different versions of an API, such as `/v1/users` and `/v2/users`, while still matching certain common paths or endpoints.
-- **Middleware Control**: Middleware often relies on URL matching to determine when specific behaviors, such as rate limiting or authentication, should be applied.
+- **Middleware Control**: Middleware often relies on URL path matching to determine when specific behaviors, such as rate limiting or authentication, should be applied.
-- **Security Policies**: URL matching ensures that security policies, such as allow or block lists, are enforced for the correct paths without mistakenly leaving critical routes unprotected.
+- **Security Policies**: URL path matching ensures that security policies, such as allow or block lists, are enforced for the correct paths without mistakenly leaving critical routes unprotected.

 By fine-tuning these configurations, developers can create robust, secure, and maintainable routing rules tailored to their specific use